asaakyan/covidfact/README.md

                   COVID-Fact: Fact Extraction and Verification of Real-World Claims on COVID-19 Pandemic Arkadiy Saakyan, Tuhin Chakrabarty, and Smaranda Muresan.

 The full dataset is contained in the file COVIDFACT_dataset.jsonl.
-Every line is a dictionary with the following the format below:
+Every line is a dictionary with the following format below:

 {"claim": "claim text", "label": "REFUTED or SUPPORTED", "evidence": [list of evidence sentences], "gold_source": "link", "flair": "post's flair"}